aanndryyyy/wordpress-project/README.md

 * **PHP CodeSniffer** for code that follows WordPress standards.
 * **WP CLI** for WordPress Core management.

+This starter project should be built upon to fit your project!
+For exmaple: gulp for assets and styles, CI/CD configuration.

 ## Getting started
 See [prerequisites](#prerequisites) below.